Creating an MVE Integrated with Aruba Manually

 Ordering MVE provisions the appliance and assigns IP addresses from the Megaport SDN.
 The MVE provisioning takes only a few minutes to complete.
 The provisioning process spins up an Aruba EdgeConnect (EC-V).

-After creating the MVE, you can view it in the Megaport Portal.
+After creating the MVE, you can view it in the Megaport Portal on the Services page.

 To view the public IP addresses assigned to the MVE

-- Click the gear icon next to the transit VXC to Megaport Internet.
+- Click the gear icon next to the Transit VXC.

 Approve and upgrade the MVE EC-V appliance